cardona/SKRools/README.md

 ## Keychain
-Store and load data from keychain more easy
+Store and load data from keychain more easy.

 ```swift